AvniShah04/Portfolio-AvniShah/README.md

 # Portfolio-AvniShah
-The link to the live site https://avnishah04.github.io/Portfolio-AvniShah/ What I type here will also appear on the public web
+The link to the live site https://avnishah04.github.io/Portfolio-AvniShah/ Whatever I type will also appear on the public web